mluukkai/WebPalvelinohjelmointi2023/wadror-english.md

 Try how it feels to program in a language whose prevailing design paradigm is the satisfaction of the application developer, and with an application framework that has solved the trivial but hard-to-decide issues (e.g. file names and directory structures) for you!
 You will also notice that, contrary to what the app developers of the new alliance think, not all apps have to be SPA, i.e. single page apps.

-The long-term Rails house [Kisko](https://www.kiskolabs.com/en/) is the partner of the course.
+The long-term Rails house [Kisko labs](https://www.kiskolabs.com/en/) is the partner of the course.
 See [here](https://www.youtube.com/watch?v=P8THIRXnLGk) Kisko's Vesa and Antti's greetings to the course participants about why Rails is still the right technology choice for many projects in 2023.

 At 15th December those who have completed the course will have a Rails-inspired evening at Kisko's premises...

 The course focuses on implementing server-side functionality, the user interfaces produced in the course will be elementary.
 The course is not an introductory course to browser programming and user interface design, the role of HTML, CSS and JavaScript in the course is very minor.

-The scope of the course is 5 credits.
+The scope of the base course (parts 1-7) is 5 credits.

-Although the content of the course is very similar to [Web-server programming Java](https://web-palvelinohjelmointi-21.mooc.fi/), it is possible to complete both courses.
+**The course now includes a part that covers the new features of Ruby on Rails version 7, released on 20.9.2023, for which one credit is offered.
+The new part is produced by the developers of Kisko Labs.**

 ## Prerequisites